6A31/dankmemer-farm/README.md

 You can run this script with 15 accounts at once before getting rate limited.

-**All accounts need access to the channel ID you provide.
+**All accounts need access to the channel IDs you provide.
 Make sure all accounts are in the server and have send message permission**

 ## Usage
 This script was build for [Python 3.9](https://www.python.org/downloads/release/python-390/)

+### Windows
+Double-click the .bat file

+### MacOS / Linux
+run the following command in the file's directory:
 ```
 py main.py
 ```